odoo/documentation/getting_started/documentation.rst

 features.

-We provide the option to upgrade in a test environment so that you can evaluate a new version or train your team before the roll out.
+We provide the option to upgrade in a test environment so that you can evaluate a new version or train your team before the rollout.
 Simply fill our `online support form <https://www.odoo.com/help>`__ to make this request.

 Success Pack Services
 ---------------------

 The Success Pack is a package of premium hour-based services performed by a dedicated project manager and business analyst.
-The initial alloted hours you purchased is purely an estimate and we do not guarantee completion of your project within the first pack.
-We always strive to complete projects within the initial allotement however any number of factors can contribute to us not being able to do so, for example a scope expansion or "Scope Creep" in the middle of your implementation, new detail descoveries, or an increase in complexity that was not apparent from the beginning.
+The initial allotted hours you purchased are purely an estimate and we do not guarantee completion of your project within the first pack.
+We always strive to complete projects within the initial allotment however any number of factors can contribute to us not being able to do so; for example, a scope expansion (or "Scope Creep") in the middle of your implementation, new detail discoveries, or an increase in complexity that was not apparent from the beginning.

-The list of services according to your success pack is detailed online:
+The list of services according to your Success Pack is detailed online:
 `https://www.odoo.com/pricing-packs <https://www.odoo.com/pricing-packs>`__

-The goal of the project manager is to help you get to production within the defined time frame and budget, i.e. the initial number of hours defined in your success pack.
+The goal of the project manager is to help you get to production within the defined time frame and budget, i.e. the initial number of hours defined in your Success Pack.

 His/her role includes:

--   **Project Management:** review of your objectives & expectations, phasing of the implementation (road map), mapping of your business needs and the Odoo features.
+-   **Project Management:** Review of your objectives & expectations, phasing of the implementation (roadmap), mapping your business needs to Odoo features.

--   **Customized Support:** by phone, e-mail or webinar.
+-   **Customized Support:** By phone, email or webinar.

--   **Training, Coaching, and Onsite Consulting:** remote trainings via screen sharing or training on premises.
-For on premise training sessions, you will be expected to pay extra for travel expenses and accommodations for your consultant.
+-   **Training, Coaching, and Onsite Consulting:** Remote trainings via screen sharing or training on premises.
+For on-premise training sessions, you will be expected to pay extra for travel expenses and accommodations for your consultant.

--   **Configuration:** decisions about how to implement specific needs in Odoo and advanced configuration. (e.g. logistic routes, advanced pricing structures, etc.)
+-   **Configuration:** Decisions about how to implement specific needs in Odoo and advanced configuration (e.g. logistic routes, advanced pricing structures, etc.)

--   **Data Import**: we can do it or assist you on how to do it with a template prepared by the project manager.
+-   **Data Import**: We can do it or assist you on how to do it with a template prepared by the project manager.

-If you have subscribed to **Studio**, you benefit from following extra services:
+If you have subscribed to **Studio**, you benefit from the following extra services:

 -   **Customization of screens:** Studio takes the Drag and Drop approach to customize most screens in any way you see fit.

--   **Customization of reports (PDF):** Studio itself will not allow you to customize the reports yourself, however our project managers have access to developers for advanced customizations.
+-   **Customization of reports (PDF):** Studio will not allow you to customize the reports yourself, however our project managers have access to developers for advanced customizations.

--   **Website Design:** standard themes are provided to get started at no extra cost.
+-   **Website design:** Standard themes are provided to get started at no extra cost.
 However, our project manager can coach you on how to utilize the building blocks of the website designer.
-The time spent will consume hours of your success pack.
+The time spent will consume hours of your Success Pack.

--   **Workflow automations:** e.g. setting values in fields based on triggers, sending reminders by emails, automating actions, etc.
+-   **Workflow automations:** Some examples include setting values in fields based on triggers, sending reminders by emails, automating actions, etc.
     For very advanced automations, our project managers have access to Odoo developers.